 If you have to order more food (when with friends), then don’t take it on yourself to finish all the food.
 You stick to your portion only.
 If there are any leftovers, get them packed to take back with you (restaurants have no issues with it & they happily oblige).
 You can always eat these the next day.

 Dieting?
 All paranthas, pastries, pizzas, brownies, sweets go out of the window to give way to yucky tasting food or juices like bitter gourd/ bottle gourd or some other funny combination of juices or other tasteless so-called ‘healthy food’.

 There are all kinds of diet plans available in the market.
 In our desperation to lose weight opt for the one that seems most promising to us.
 All these diet plans limit or even eliminate the food that we really like in our diet.
 This leaves us craving for what we actually like, all the time.

-So when we get with the opportunity, we end up awarding ourself by binging on more and more food we like.
+So when we get the opportunity, we end up awarding ourselves by binging on more and more food that we like.

 What you should do: Learn to eat right.
 Torturing yourself with not eating or dieting is not so healthy and certainly not a solution to weight loss.
 Eat everything you like, but eat in the right way.